michaelcourcy/enterprise-blueprints/dh2i/readme.md

 Short answer : No !!

 Long answer : Database are designed to restart after a power cut or a machine failure by using WAL (Write Ahead Log) file.
-Kasten take crash consistent
+Kasten take crash consistent backup.
-(or time consistent if you prefer) backup.
 Hence when you restore your workload with Kasten most of the time they restarts.
-But database vendor recommand doing pre (flush+lock) and post (unlock) operation before taking a backup to make sure there that dirty pages are not creating recovery errors.
+But database vendor recommand doing pre (flush+lock) and post (unlock) operation before taking a backup to make sure that there is no dirty pages that could create recovery errors.

 Some database like elasticsearch does not even support storage snapshots because transaction span on multiple nodes.
 In this case you can only use the recommanded method of the database vendor.

 **With unsafe backup and restore your workload may restart but silent data loss can occur with no error message to let you know.**